 - VASCUPP Contracts: In some cases, UMW may access contracts that have been established by other Higher Education Institutions.
 The complete listing of these contracts is available on the VASCUPP Contracts page.
 Where possible, the use of VASCUPP contracts is preferred.

 - Other Cooperative Contracts: Cooperative contracts issued by other public or private organizations or entities, including other educational institutions, public-private partnerships, public bodies, charitable organizations, health care provider alliances and purchasing organizations are allowed only when those contracts are procured competitively (for procurements over $200,000) with comparable processes to the University, and terms and conditions are approved by Procurement Services prior to adoption of the contract.
-Examples of such cooperative sources includes E&I and U.S. Communities.
+Examples of such cooperative sources includes E&I and Omnia Partners (previously known as U.S. Communities).
 Where applicable, the use of cooperative contracts is preferred.

 The University is permitted by the Governing Rules to establish its own procedures for small purchases not exceeding, in total, $200,000.
 The University has adopted the following Small Purchase Procedures.